 If you want to keep a roof over your head, get to know your roof and its various strengths and weaknesses so that you can spot issues before they become serious.

 - Where possible, cut back trees from getting too close to your property.
-As flying or falling debris, such as leaves and algae, will always find a purchase on your roof, slowly causing decay that can result in leaks.
+As flying or falling debris, such as leaves and algae, will always find a place on your roof, slowly causing decay that can result in leaks

 - Check chimneys and ventilation ducts are well maintained.
 A roof that is poorly ventilated may suffer slowly from rotting wooden structures that are initially difficult to spot from the outside.

-- Upgrade to home emergency cover and you will be covered for up to £1,000 to fix, among other things, roof damage that threatens further damage to your home.
+We offer up to £200 home emergency assistance to secure or make your home safe with the option to upgrade your home emergency cover.
+Upgrading gives you up to £1,000 to fix, among other things, roof damage that threatens further damage to your home.